NielsHernandez/BankistCalculator/README.md

 # Bankist Calculator App

 This is a simple yet powerful calculator application inspired by the modern and clean design of the Bankist website.
-It provides basic arithmetic operations and a user-friendly interface.

 ## Features

-* **Basic Arithmetic:** Addition, subtraction, multiplication, and division.
-* **Clean and Modern UI:** Inspired by the Bankist website's aesthetic for a visually appealing experience.
-* **Responsive Design:** Works seamlessly on various screen sizes.
-* **Clear Button Layout:** Intuitive button arrangement for easy operation.
+* **Bank operations:** Couta nivelada, Couta sobre saldos, Extra-financimiento.
 * **Error Handling:** Displays error messages for invalid operations (e.g., division by zero).
 * **Clear Display:** Shows the current input and result clearly.

 ## Technologies Used

-* **HTML:** For the structure of the calculator.
+* **C# 12:** For the structure of the calculator.
-* **CSS:** For styling and layout.
-* **JavaScript:** For the calculator logic and interactivity.

 ## Getting Started